We're promoting our premium rail products in Berlin in September…

 Corrosive environments can reduce rail life vastly, with unprotected rail lifetimes below six months being reported in some instances.
 Whilst loss of rail section due to corrosion can occur generally or in more localised areas (e.g. around rail fastenings) it is also important to note that foot fatigue failures often occur as a result of foot corrosion.
 Corrosion pits (often unseen) on the bottom of the rail can initiate fatigue cracks which can then grow undetected, resulting in rail failure.

-The corrosion protection performance of Zinoco coated rail has been validated in both laboratory tests and track tests with Network Rail, SNCF and RATP.
+The corrosion protection performance of Zinoco coated rail has been validated in both laboratory tests and track tests with Network Rail, SNCF (as part of the IDR2 group) and RATP.

 Sacrificial (cathodic) protection for damage tolerance